selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 **Admin account creation rules:**
 - Admin accounts are **never self-registered**.
 There is no public admin registration page.
-- The first admin account is seeded directly into Supabase (via Supabase dashboard or a protected one-time script).
+- The first admin account is seeded directly into the database (via a protected one-time script that bcrypt-hashes the password).
 - After that, only existing admins can create new admin accounts from `/admin/users/new`.
-- Admin accounts live in a **separate Supabase Auth instance** from storefront customers.

-**2FA — email OTP on first login:**
+**2FA — email OTP on first login or new device:**
-- On first login (or any new device), Supabase sends a one-time passcode to the admin's email
+- On first login (or any new device), the backend sends a one-time passcode to the admin's email via Resend
-- Admin enters the OTP to complete login
+- Admin enters the OTP to complete login; on success the device fingerprint hash is added to `AdminUser.knownDevices`
-- Implemented via Supabase's built-in email OTP — no third-party 2FA app required
+- Subsequent logins from a known device skip OTP
 - Failed logins logged to Audit Logs.
 Session timeout after inactivity (default: 8 hours, configurable in Settings).

+**"Remember this terminal session" checkbox:**
+- **Unchecked (default):** JWT expires after 8 hours of inactivity.
+Admin must re-login after timeout.
+- **Checked:** JWT expiry extends to 30 days.
+Intended for dedicated admin devices.
+2FA is still required on the first login from that device.
+Can be revoked from Settings.
+- Implementation: set JWT expiry to `8h` or `30d` at token issuance time based on checkbox value.

 ---